ryu-s-4/p4-practice/traffic-limitter/README.md

 2020/12/02 18:52:51 INFO: Entries are successfully written.
 ========== Meter Regist/Delete ==========
  [reg | del | exit]  <MAC Addr. to be monitored>
-   - reg : register the TEID to be monitored
+   - reg : register the MAC Addr. to be monitored
-   - del : delete the TEID to be monitored
+   - del : delete   the MAC Addr. to be monitored
    - exit: exit     the CLI
 =========================================
 [入力待ち]
 ```